japer-technology/aws-lambda-nodejs-catch-all/README.md

 This project provides a universal AWS Lambda entry point implemented in Node.js.
 It inspects each incoming event and automatically routes it to the appropriate handler based on the invocation source.

+A universal AWS Lambda entry point implemented in Node.js.
+It inspects each incoming event and automatically routes it to the appropriate handler based on the invocation source.Catch-all AWS Lambda (Node.js) function that receives, logs, and routes every AWS event trigger through a single, unified handler.

 ## Installation

 Clone the repository and install the development dependencies used for